makinarocks/awesome-industrial-machine-datasets/data-explanation/CNC Mill Tool Wear/README.md

   | M1_CURRENT_FEEDRATE       | float64 | instantaneous feed rate of spindle                           |
   | Machining_Process         | object  | the current machining stage being performed.
 Includes preparation, tracing up  and down the "S" curve involving different layers, and repositioning of the spindle as it moves through the air to a certain starting point |

+- CNC measurements를 사용할 수 있는 방법 2가지

+  (1) Taking every CNC measurement as an independent observation where the operation being performed is given in the Machining_Process column.
+Active machining operations are labeled as "Layer 1 Up", "Layer 1 Down", "Layer 2 Up", "Layer 2 Down", "Layer 3 Up", and "Layer 3 Down".

+  (2) Taking each one of the 18 experiments (the entire time series) as an observation for time series classification

 ### 관련 연구

 1. [CNC Machine Tool’s wear diagnostic and prognostic by using dynamic bayesian networks](<https://hal.archives-ouvertes.fr/hal-00672204/document>)

    keywords: dynamic bayesian networks, Diagnostic, Prognostic, Remaining Useful Life, Condition Based Maintenance, Hidden Markov Models, Monitoring data, Tool wear